-There are some absolute bargains to be had this Black Friday, or so it seems.
-With the festive season on the horizon who wouldn’t want to take advantage of the Black Friday sales!
+There are some absolute bargains to be had during the next Black Friday Sales in Australia, or so it seems.
+With the festive season on the horizon who wouldn’t want to take advantage of an opportunity to get a bargian!
 You’d be crazy not to.

 Make a List

 To ensure you don’t accumulate stuff that will only end up in landfill, before you start, make sure you’ve made a list of what it is you’re after.
 Whether it’s gifts for the festive season, or a new outfit for the summer months, make sure you stick to your list.
 Failing to do so can cause enormous damage to your bank balance and even more to the planet.
 If your “bargain” buys turn out to be something less desirable, and they end up in landfill, it ends up costing everyone, not just you.

 Once you’ve made your list there are two questions to ask yourself before committing to it, especially for those spends that are for your personal use.

 Question 1: Do I really need it?
 (How many of these do you already own and how often are you going to use it or wear it?)

 Question 2: How long will this last?

 Even the biggest bank accounts have a limit.
 To make sure you don’t get yourself into financial debt, have a good hard look at your bank account and set yourself a limit.
 Credit has changed from being seen as the Goddess of Eternal Happiness to the Goddess of Eternal Debt.
 It’s no longer cool.
 Save yourself a ton of grief by setting yourself a limit.
 And stick to it.